 Despite its omnipresence, Time seemed to be in reliably short supply throughout the year.
 I keenly felt its absence: less time to cook and clean.
 Less time to exercise; less time to date.
 Less time to read and to write.
-And it frequently seemed that my peers had a command of Time that escaped me.
-They finished novels, ran half-marathons, and published papers all while possessing a medical knowledge superior to my own.
-The only indulgence Time afforded me was enough to follow the aforementioned Republican primaries—a gift that I would have gladly gone without.

 I wrote this poem during my first year as a medical student while learning physiology.
 I was struck by the concept of human growth mechanisms.
 I found it fascinating that our organs grow and change in size through such concrete cellular mechanisms.
 Growth is such a universal and fundamental characteristic to living beings, and I wanted to play with both language and form to contrast a scientific explanation of growth to the emotional growth that occurs when we experience pain or suffering.